List of Ranma ½ characters: Shampoo

 Shampoo (シャンプー, Shanpū) is the champion of the Chinese Amazon village.
 She came to Japan to kill the female Ranma, after he defeated her in an annual martial arts contest since he and Genma had hungrily devoured the prize, a well-stocked banquet table, while coming upon and watching the contest.
 Shampoo gave Ranma the "Kiss of Death", a promise to track 'her' down and eventually kill 'her'.
 Later, after male Ranma accidentally defeated her, she gave him the "Kiss of Marriage", since the laws of her village force her to kill any female defeaters and marry male ones.
 However Ranma tricks her into believing he was the girl she was supposed to kill all along, breaking Shampoo's heart in the process.

 As punishment for her failure to kill female Ranma or marry male Ranma, her great-grandmother Cologne brought her to Jusenkyo for retraining.
 During this training, she fell into the "Spring of Drowned Cat", making her cursed to turn into a cat, the one thing Ranma fears most, and she blames him for this status.
 Despite this, Shampoo's feelings for Ranma remain and she tries to win Ranma over through most of the series.
 Having returned to Nerima, Tokyo, she waits tables at the Cat Cafe (Nekō Hanten), her great-grandmother's restaurant.
 She also sometimes delivers ramen by bicycle, occasionally running down people—particularly Ranma—on the streets and rooftops.
 She is actively pursued by Mousse, a childhood friend for whom she generally shows nothing but disdain.

 Shampoo speaks with a simplified mode of speech, most notably rapidly switching between ignoring and using personal pronouns, because of having a limited amount of time to learn the Japanese language.
 She is described as "innocent and aggressive", being very affectionate and cheerful, while simultaneously being devious and forceful.
 Her personal motto is "obstacle is for killing", and she is more than willing to assassinate any "obstacle" in the path of a goal or just for the sake of convenience.
 For instance she has attempted to brainwash Ranma into loving her.
-She has very little modesty, and attempts to use nudity to seduce Ranma in public places.
 She is sometimes compared to Lum from Takahashi's earlier Urusei Yatsura due to the similarities in their character designs and openly clingy personalities.